 Shortcuts are common in agriculture, but they are dangerous.
+Often, only a few seconds are saved, while the operator or other workers are put at increased risk of injury or death.
 Bypass starting is a very dangerous shortcut.

 The term "bypass starting" points to its danger.
 It bypasses all the safety-start and neutral-start switches in the tractor's electrical and hydraulic systems.
 The problem comes when someone tries to bypass-start a tractor or other piece of equipment that is in gear.
 The person can then get pulled down by the drive wheel and be crushed.
 The runaway tractor can also injure or kill others in the area.